The best camping in Wellington National Park, WA

 98%

 68-acre peaceful retreat nestled within State Forest, a short drive from Donnybrook.
 We are one of only two properties in this small, isolated pocket.
-We have four sites available for self-contained campers, and one site that offers bathroom facilities.
+We have five sites available for self-contained campers.
+We do not offer any facilities.
+Self-contained campers/vans only, you MUST bring everything with you including a toilet.
 Stay here and enjoy the peace and tranquillity of your surroundings over a glass of wine from one of the local wineries or head out and explore the beautiful Geographe Wine Region.
 Redgum Hill Nestled in amongst the red gums on an elevated position near the edge of the property, you will be camping next to the old hay shed.
 The birdlife here is amazing, with red tailed cockatoos and honeyeaters amongst others frequently visiting.
 Please take care whilst exploring around this area, there are some deep rabbit warrens around the hay shed, which can be hidden in the grass in winter.
-This site has no facilities, self-contained campers/vans only.
-You MUST bring a toilet with you.
 Valley Vista Valley Vista is a private and secluded haven, on an elevated spot backed onto state forest looking down over the valley, with arguably the best views of the farm.
-This site has no facilities, self-contained campers/vans only.
-You MUST bring a toilet with you.
 Creek Junction Creek Junction is a peaceful area by the creek line nestled in amongst the trees, where the gully running down the hill meets the creek.
 One of our three dams is hidden in amongst the tea tree bushes nearby.
 You can see the house from this campsite, but it is far enough away that privacy is not an issue.
-This site has no facilities, self-contained campers/vans only.
-You MUST bring a toilet with you.
 Please be aware, all of our dams are seasonal and will be very low in the summer months.
 We also recommend that you do not swim in them.
 Hidden Corner Hidden Corner is situated at the back corner of the property.
 It is the most isolated of the three campsites with views of the open paddock and across the valley in front of you and state forest behind.
-This site has no facilities.
-We are only approved for self-contained campers/vans.
-You MUST bring a toilet with you.
-Shed Pad with bathroom Shed Pad is a powered site (15 amp) situated next to the main shed with bathroom facilities, including a flushing toilet.
-This site is relatively flat, perfect for a couple of tents or two medium/one large caravan.
-It overlooks neighbouring paddocks and state forest.
-Please note, this site has a two-night minimum stay requirement.
-Base price covers two people.
+Shed Pad (No longer has bathroom facilities) Shed Pad is our only powered site (15 amp) situated next to the main shed.
+It has a patio area with a table and 4 chairs (an extra 2 can be provided if required).
+WIFI is also available for an additional fee.
+It is an intimate site, perfect for one large caravan or two small caravans and a couple of swags/tents.
+It overlooks neighbouring paddocks and state forest. it is at the entrance to the property next to the main shed and in close proximity to the house.

 Pets